gaehlerm/SoftwareEngineering/README.md

 The goal of writing software is to minimize complexity as much as possible.
 Close to the complexity of the real problem.
 If possible, it should be equivalent to the actual problem.
 The code should replicate the real problem one-to-one.
 Unfortunately, this will never happen.
 There is always some overhead when programming.
 Not only boilerplate code but also conceptual overhead.
 How should you map a real problem one-to-one into code?
 How should an apple ever become code?
 The answer is: it depends on your requirements.
 This is where object-oriented programming originated.
 It claimed to be the natural representation of things.
 Because you could create a class called `Apple`, and this would solve all our problems.
 But it did not.
 We still don't know how this apple should interact with all other objects in our code.
 We don't even know how this apple class should really look like!

 I cannot deny that OO programming makes some things easier, and having an `Apple` class is a good start.
-But it doesn't explain all the logic to you.
+But it doesn't explain all the logic behind it.
 You have to figure it out yourself.
 You have to try to explain what the apple really does.
 Maybe even write it down.
 Engage in conversations with others, including experts.
 It takes time to build up knowledge of what is important and how everything is connected.
 This is a fundamental requirement for writing high-quality code with minimal complexity.
 And always remember: an `apple` only needs the properties for your current purpose.
 Inside a cooking recipe, you don't care about the price of an apple, nor do you in your code!

 As a next step, you have to figure out how to convert all this knowledge into code.
 Explore various ways to connect all the objects involved.
 Change the order of statements and the way data is passed between the objects.
 When done correctly, you will end up with code that closely resembles the explanation provided by domain experts.
 The objects have the same properties, the functions perform the same tasks, and you use the same names.
 Your code seems to directly map to the real problem.
-Eric Evans referred to this as a Domain Model [Domain-driven design].
+Eric Evans referred to this as a Domain Model[](Domain-driven design).
 Handle it with care.
 The domain model is very valuable, and you can easily compromise it by incorporating code that does not align with the model.

 Having a domain model is a valuable asset.
 It forces you to understand the problem thoroughly and write the core of your code first.
 At the same time, it prevents you from getting lost in low-level details.

 ## Estimating complexity

-[Does this go into the agile section?
-Or into Requirements Engineering?]

 Estimating the complexity of a task is extremely difficult.
 Not only due to technical considerations but also because of pressure from management.
 Frequently, the process of estimating a feature is as follows: